World top historic ruins

 Waiting for the traffic to speed past at a crowded intersection in Athens, you’re likely to forget that history keeps constant watch over the city.
 Glance up, however, and you’ll catch the view Athenians and visitors alike have been admiring for the last 2,500 years.
 Time has battered the once-pristine temples and gates that crown the hill of the Acropolis, leaving stone ruins that retain a familiar splendor even after thousands of years of wear and destruction.
 The elegant proportions of the fifth-century B.C.
 Parthenon and the Temple of Athena Nike—both dedicated to the city’s patron deity—are a reminder of how much we still rely on ancient Greece for our concepts of beauty.

-Tags: Cambodia, Family vacations, Giza Necropolis, Great Pyramid of Giza, Greece, Guatemala, Jordan.China, Machu Picchu, Mesa Verde National Park, Old Kingdom of Egypt, Peru, Petra, sightseeing, Syria, Temple of Athena Nike, Tikal, travel, vacation
+Tags: Ancient Egypt, Angkor Cambodia, Cambodia, etraveltrips, Family vacations, Giza Necropolis, Great Pyramid of Giza, Greece, Guatemala, Jordan.China, Machu Picchu, Mesa Verde, Mesa Verde National Park, Old Kingdom of Egypt, Peru, Petra, sightseeing, Syria, Temple of Athena Nike, Tikal, travel, UNESCO historical site, United States, vacation